With a beautiful dress, what else does a girl need to feel like a million bucks on a very special day? Jewelry!

-If you hate the thought of not being able to wear a piece of favorite jewelry – perhaps because it looks a little busy together with the other pieces – consider switching between different jewelry looks throughout the day.
-Changing your jewelry will make your dress look a little different, too – of course, assuming that each look goes well with the dress.
+If you hate the thought of not being able to wear a piece of favorite jewelry because it looks a little busy together with the other pieces, consider switching between different jewelry looks throughout the day.
+Changing your jewelry will make your dress look a little different, too.

-You have lots of classic options when it comes to color.
-Silver or white gold, gold, and rose gold metals.
-White and off-white shades of pearls.
-Precious gems, of course, come in a variety of colors.
+You have lots of options when it comes to color.
+Metals in silver / white gold, yellow gold, and rose gold.
+Pearls in white and off-white shades.
+Precious gems in a variety of colors.

 Here’s a quick primer on colors of metals and other common jewelry elements:

 Silver and white gold look great with pure white dresses, as well as with darker ivory toned dresses.
-White gold generally suits ladies with skin of cool undertones (skin that tends to burn easily and often has blue or purple veins, hair that’s either light or dark with blue undertones, and eyes that are light blue, green or grey.
-It tends to be skin that has tones of pink hues).
+White gold generally suits ladies with skin of cool undertones (skin that tends to have pink hues, blue or purple veins, and burn easily.
+Cool undertones of the skin often extend to blue undertones of the hair, and eyes that are light blue, green or grey).

 Yellow gold looks beautiful with creamy and darker ivory tones of dress, as well as light beige (champagne).
 In terms of skin tone, go for it if you have darker skin, or skin of warm undertones (one that tans easily, has green veins, dark hair with red undertones, and hazel brown eyes).